ccp4/dimple/index.md

 We also check all possible _settings_ -- pointless calculates structure factors from the model and compares the CC on E^2 to find the best matching settings, reindexing data if necessary.
-In some cases this steps saves as a couple minutes by avoiding MR.
+In some cases this steps saves us a couple minutes by avoiding MR.

 **free reflections** --
 Rfree statistic depend to some degree on how lucky is the pseudo-random